fullstackraven/ruby-projects/tic-tac-toe/README.md

 ## Goals

-- Learn more about game coorinate systems in 2D computer graphics;
+- Learn more about game coordinate systems in 2D computer graphics;
 - Separate game logic from graphics.

 # Install